bookofproofs/bookofproofs.github.io/_sources/history/18th-century/spence.md

 * the first comprehensive detailed study of the function is the essay of Spence (1809), which was generally not referenced on the continent for several decades.
 * It is clear that Spence must have read Lagrange's 1770 paper Réflexions sur la résolution algébrique des équations for he tries to make a systematic approach to solving equations of degree 2, 3 and 4 using symmetrical functions of the roots as does Lagrange.
 * This makes it sound as if Spence follows Lagrange rather closely but this is certainly not the case for he gives his own approach to solving these equations.
-* In the same year of 1814 Spence went with his sister to London where he married an English lady whom he had been engaged to marry for some time.
-* The couple intended to live in London but, after some time, made a visit to Scotland accompanied by Spence's sister.
 * However Spence was taken ill at Glasgow, and died in the inn in which they had put up for the night.
 * After Spence died, John Herschel edited Mathematical Essays by the late William Spence which was published by Oliver and Boyd in Edinburgh in 1819.
 * The others were selected from Mr Spence's papers by the editor, J F W Herschel, Esq., who was pre-eminently qualified to judge the respective merits of the several pieces.